dalong0514/readnotes/20190201读书笔记/2019117Practical-Common-LispR01.md

 EQUALP is similar to EQUAL except it's even less discriminating.
 It considers two strings equivalent if they contain the same characters, ignoring differences in case.
 It also considers two characters equivalent if they differ only in case.
 Numbers are equivalent under EQUALP if they represent the same mathematical value.
 Thus, (equalp 1 1.0) is true.
 Lists with EQUALP elements are EQUALP; likewise, arrays with EQUALP elements are EQUALP.
 As with EQUAL, there are a few other data types that I haven't covered yet for which EQUALP can consider two objects equivalent that neither EQL nor EQUAL will.
 For all other data types, EQUALP falls back on EQL.

 17 Using the empty list as false is a reflection of Lisp’s heritage as a list-processing language much as the use of the integer 0 as false in C is a reflection of its heritage as a bit-twiddling language.
 Not all Lisps handle boolean values the same way.
-Another of the many subtle differences upon which a good Common Lisp vs. Scheme flame war can rage for days is Scheme’s use of a distinct false value #f, which isn’t the same value as either the symbol nil or the empty list, which are also distinct from each other.
+Another of the many subtle differences upon which a good Common Lisp vs. Scheme flame war can rage for days is Scheme’s use of a distinct false value #f, which isn't the same value as either the symbol nil or the empty list, which are also distinct from each other.

 18 Even the language standard is a bit ambivalent about which of EQ or EQL should be preferred.
 Object identity is defined by EQ, but the standard defines the phrase the same when talking about objects to mean EQL unless another predicate is explicitly mentioned.
 Thus, if you want to be 100 percent technically correct, you can say that (- 3 2) and (- 4 3) evaluate to “the same” object but not that they evaluate to “identical” objects.
 This is, admittedly, a bit of an angels-onpinheads kind of issue.